 Kolkata: Attend Kali Puja

 While most people in India worship Goddess Lakshmi on Diwali, the main day of the festival is widely celebrated as Kali Puja in Kolkata and West Bengal (as well as Odisha, Tripura and Assam).
 Kolkata's Kali temples -- Kalighat, Belur Math and Dakshineswar -- attract a huge number of devotees.
 Magnificent decorated idols of fearsome Goddess Kali, the Dark Mother, are also put on display across the city for people to visit.
 Goddess Kali is worshiped for her ability to destroy the ego and illusions that go with it.

 Amritsar: A Sacred and Golden Diwali

-You may be surprised to learn that although Amritsar, home of the Golden Temple, is predominated by Sikhs.
-Diwali is celebrated in a grand way there too.
-The occasion has been incorporated into the Sikh religion and is particularly significant because it also marks the return from prison of the sixth Sikh guru, Guru Hargobind Sahib, in 1619.
-He had been unjustly held for his beliefs, along with many other political prisoners who he helped free.
-What's more, the foundation stone of the Golden Temple was laid on Diwali, in 1577.
+You may be surprised to learn that although Amritsar, home of the Golden Temple, is predominated by Sikhs, Diwali is celebrated in a grand way there too.
+The occasion has been incorporated into the Sikh religion and is particularly significant because it marks the release from Gwalior Fort prison of the sixth Sikh guru, Guru Hargobind Singh, in 1619.
+He had been incarcerated, by Mughal Emperor Jahangir, for his beliefs.
+What's more, Amritsar was founded on Diwali in 1577.
 Expect to see a mesmerizing display of fireworks over the Golden Temple.
-The Temple complex is also draped in lights, and the edge of the lake fringed with countless oil lamps and candles, lit by devotees.
+The temple complex is also draped in lights, and the edge of the lake fringed with countless oil lamps and candles, lit by devotees.